pablogila/CrystalReader/README.md

 * On **Linux Terminal**
 `python3 CrystalReader.py`

 The first time running CrystalReader, it will create an empty batch jobs file, called `CrystalReader_JOBS.txt`.
 Inside this file, you have to write the jobs to execute, one per line.
-Each job starts by the format to read (castep, cif or phonon), followed by the name of the data folder, and the name of the data files, separated by commas.
+Each job starts by the format to read (castep, cif or phonon), followed by the name of the data folder, and the name of the data files, separated by commas:

 `Format, DataFolder, DataFiles`

-The names for the output file and the error log will be generated automatically as `out_DataFolder_DataFiles.csv` and `errors_DataFolder_DataFiles.txt`, but you can specify them if you want to, as follows:
+The names for the output file and the error log will be generated automatically as **out_DataFolder_DataFiles.csv** and **errors_DataFolder_DataFiles.txt**, but you can specify their names in the batch job file if you want to, as follows:

 `Format, DataFolder, DataFiles, Output, ErrorLog`

-An example of a job for reading phonon **rscan.phonon** files, in a folder called **data_rscan**, and writing the output to **out_rscan.csv**, and the errors to **errors_rscan.txt**, would be:
+An example of a job for reading **rscan.phonon** files, in a folder called **data_rscan**, and writing the output to **out_rscan.csv**, and the errors to **errors_rscan.txt**, would be:

 `phonon, data_rscan, rscan.phonon, out_rscan.csv, errors_rscan.txt`